kubernetes/ingress-nginx/README.md

-If you encounter issues, review the [troubleshooting docs](docs/troubleshooting.md), [search for an issue](https://github.com/kubernetes/ingress-nginx/issues), or talk to us on the [#ingress-nginx channel](https://kubernetes.slack.com/messages/ingress-nginx) on the Kubernetes Slack server.
+If you encounter issues, review the [troubleshooting docs](docs/troubleshooting.md), [search for an issue](https://github.com/kubernetes/ingress-nginx/issues), or talk to us on the [#ingress-nginx-users channel](https://kubernetes.slack.com/messages/ingress-nginx-users) on the Kubernetes Slack server.

 ## Changelog